A British manufacturer and marketer of luxury vehicles.

 Behavior with people:

 Super friendly!
-This boy loves people of all ages, shapes, and forms.
+This boy loves people of all ages, shapes, and sizes.
 He does not discriminate whatsoever.
 He's a typical Pit Bull in that sense, and undeniably people-friendly.
-Though very happy to meet everyone, Bentley is well behaved with his greetings and always comfortable when interacting with people.
+Though very happy to meet everyone, Bentley is well behaved with his greetings and always comfortable and polite when interacting with people.

 Behavior with children: